For Models: Wolverine X2 (2019-2022), Wolverine X4 (2018-2022)

 Inspect all parts of your new HMF exhaust.
 Ensure all parts and hardware are organized and present.

 You should have some mechanical knowledge and a basic set of tools in order to complete the installation of your HMF exhaust.

 Warning: Do not work on any machine with a hot exhaust!
 Allow all parts to cool before working on your machine.
 Place your machine in park or neutral with the parking brake engaged.

 1. Using a long piece of wire disconnect the (2) springs holding the muffler to the head pipe.
 Save these springs as they will be used to secure your new HMF muffler to the stock headpipe.

 2. Remove the (2) bolts holding the stock heat shield to the frame.(See Figure #1)

 3. Remove the (2) remaining bolts holding the muffler to the frame of the machine.
 Carefully remove the stock muffler from the machine.(See Figure #2)

-4. Inspect the round gasket in the headpipe.
-If worn or damaged replace with a new OEM gasket.
+4. Inspect the donut gasket on the stock headpipe.
+If it is worn or damaged replace before installing your HMF muffler.
+(See Figure #3)

 Hook me up!
 Get 10% off your next exhaust or equipment order.